 \subsection{Three degrees of freedom}

-The construction of Theorem \ref{theorem.main3} for $d=3$ will be similar to the case $d=4$ but with this difference that we cannot count anymore on an invariant action variable $r_4$ that will now play the role of a parameter.
-Instead, one of the action coordinates that are involved in the diffusion should also play the role of the parameter.
+The construction of Theorem \ref{theorem.main3} for $d=3$ will be similar to the case $d=4$ but with this difference that we cannot count anymore on an invariant action variable $r_4$ that played the role of a parameter.
+Instead, one of the action coordinates will both involved in the diffusion, and play the role of the parameter.
 We choose this variable to be $r_3$ and assume without loss of generality that if the coordinates of $\o_0$ are not all of the same sign then $\o_{0,1}\o_{0,2}<0$.

 We fix a sequence of intervals $I_n=[a_{n-1},a_{n}] \subset (0,\infty)$, $n\in \Z$, such that $\displaystyle \lim_{n \to -\infty} a_n =0$, and $\displaystyle \lim_{n \to +\infty} a_n =+\infty$, and let $\widetilde I_n= \R_+^2\times I_n \times \T^3$.
 We introduce a completely integrable flow with a fixed point at the origin by